cognitedata/cognite-sdk-python/docs/source/appendix.rst

 The mode parameter controls how the update is performed.
 If you set 'patch', the call will only update the fields in the Item object that are not None.
 This means that if the items exists from before, the fields that are not specified will not be changed.
+The 'replace_ignore_null' works similarly, to 'patch', but instead of updating it will replace the fields with new values.
+There is not difference between 'patch' and 'replace_ignore_null' for fields that only supports set.
+For example, `name` and `description` on TimeSeries.
+However, for fields that supports `set` and `add/remove`, like `metadata`, 'patch` will add to the metadata, while 'replace_ignore_null' will replace the metadata with the new metadata.
 If you set 'replace', all the fields that are not specified, i.e., set to None and support being set to null, will be nulled out.
-Finally, 'replace_ignore_null' will work as 'replace', but will leave all fields that are None in the Item object.

 Example **patch**: